 Most app projects won’t require much effort to build app bundles that support serving optimized APKs.
 For example, if you already organize your app’s code and resources according to established conventions, simply build signed Android App Bundles using Android Studio or using the command line, and upload them to Google Play.
 Optimized APK serving then becomes an automatic benefit.

 When you use the app bundle format to publish your app, you can also optionally take advantage of Play Feature Delivery, which allows you to add feature modules to your app project.
-These modules contain features and resources that you can choose not to include when users first download and install your app.
-Using the Play Core Library, your app can later request to download those modules.
-Google Play will serve only the code and resources for that module to the device.
+These modules contain features and resources that are only included with your app based on conditions that you specify, or are available later at runtime for download Using the Play Core Library.

 Game developers who publish their apps with app bundles can use Play Asset Delivery: Google Play’s solution for delivering large amounts of game assets that offers developers flexible delivery methods and high performance.